Transmissible spongiform encephalopathy

-Transmissible spongiform encephalopathies (TSEs), also known as prion diseases, are a group of progressive, incurable, and invariably fatal conditions that are associated with the degeneration of the nervous system in many animals, including humans, cattle, and sheep.
-Strong evidence supports the once unorthodox hypothesis that prion diseases are transmitted by abnormally shaped protein molecules known as prions.
-Prions consist of a protein called the prion protein (PrP).
-Misshapen PrP (often referred to as PrP^{Sc}) conveys its abnormal structure to naive PrP molecules by a crystallization-like seeding process.
-Because the abnormal proteins stick to each other, and because PrP is continuously produced by cells, PrP^{Sc} accumulates in the brain, harming neurons and eventually causing clinical disease.
+Transmissible spongiform encephalopathies (TSEs), or prion diseases, are a group of rare, progressive, incurable, and invariably fatal conditions that cause degeneration of the nervous system in humans and other animals, such as cattle and sheep.
+Prion diseases are caused by abnormally shaped proteins called prions, an idea once considered radical, but now well supported by evidence.
+Prions consist of a protein called the major prion protein (PrP).
+Misshapen PrP conveys its abnormal structure to native PrP molecules by a crystallization-like seeding process (a process where misfolded proteins convert normal ones into the same abnormal shape).
+Because PrP is continuously produced by a cell and the abnormal proteins stick to each other, they accumulate in the brain, damaging neurons and eventually causing disease.

-Prion diseases are marked by mental and physical deterioration that worsens over time.
-A defining pathologic characteristic of prion diseases is the appearance of small vacuoles in various parts of the central nervous system that create a sponge-like appearance when brain tissue obtained at autopsy is examined under a microscope.
-Other changes in affected regions include the buildup of PrP^{Sc}, gliosis, and the loss of neurons.
+Prion diseases cause worsening mental and physical deterioration over time, such as confusion, trouble waking, and loss of coordination.
+A key pathologic characteristic of prion diseases is the formation of small empty spaces (vacuoles) throughout various parts of the central nervous system, like the brain and spinal cord, giving the tissue a sponge-like appearance under a microscope.
+Affected regions also show a buildup of misfolded PrP, abnormal growth of support cells (gliosis), and the loss of neurons.

-In non-human mammals, the prion diseases include scrapie in sheep, bovine spongiform encephalopathy (BSE) in cattle (popularly known as "mad cow disease") chronic wasting disease (CWD) in deer and elk, and others.
-Prion diseases of humans include Creutzfeldt–Jakob disease, Gerstmann–Sträussler–Scheinker syndrome, fatal familial insomnia, kuru, and variably protease-sensitive prionopathy.
-Creutzfeldt-Jakob disease has been divided into four subtypes: sporadic (idiopathic) (sCJD), hereditary/familial (fCJD), iatrogenic (iCJD) and variant (vCJD).
+In animals, prion diseases include scrapie in sheep, bovine spongiform encephalopathy (BSE) in cattle (popularly known as "mad cow disease"), chronic wasting disease (CWD) in deer and elk, and others.
+In humans, they include Creutzfeldt–Jakob disease, Gerstmann–Sträussler–Scheinker syndrome, fatal familial insomnia, kuru, and variably protease-sensitive prionopathy.
+Creutzfeldt–Jakob disease has been divided into four subtypes: sporadic (idiopathic), hereditary, iatrogenic, and variant.
 These diseases form a spectrum of related conditions with overlapping signs and symptoms.